 Pressure is a very important concept in physics.
 The concept of pressure plays a very important role in applications such as thermodynamics, aerodynamics, fluid mechanics, and deformations.
 Thus, it is vital to have a good understanding of pressure in order to excel in any field that uses pressure as a base concept.

 The pressure of a solid arises due to the weight of the solid.
 We can interpret this pressure using the argument based on liquid pressure.
 The atoms inside a solid are static.
 Therefore, there is no creation of pressure by the momentum change of a solid.
 But the weight of the solid column above a certain point is effective on the said point.
 This creates pressure inside the solid.

 However, solids do not expand or contract by large amounts due to this pressure.
 The pressure on the side of the solid, which is perpendicular to the weight vector, is always zero.
 Therefore, the solid has its own shape, unlike liquids, which take the shape of the container.

-To understand the concept of pressure of liquids, one must first understand the concept of pressure in general.
-The pressure of a static fluid is equal to the weight of the fluid column above the point the pressure is measured.
-Therefore, the pressure of a static (non-flowing) fluid is dependent only of the density of the fluid, the gravitational acceleration, the atmospheric pressure and the height of the liquid above the point the pressure is measured.
-The pressure can also be defined as the force exerted by the collisions of particles.
-In this sense, the pressure can be calculated using the molecular kinetic theory of gasses and the gas equation.
+To understand the concept of the pressure of liquids, we must first understand the concept of pressure in general.
+The pressure of a static fluid is equal to the weight of the fluid column above the point of the pressure we measure.
+Therefore, the pressure of a static (non-flowing) fluid is dependent only on the density of the fluid, the gravitational acceleration, the atmospheric pressure and the height of the liquid above the point the pressure is measured.
+Also, we can define pressure as the force exerted by the collisions of particles.
+In this sense, we can calculate pressure using the molecular kinetic theory of gasses and the gas equation.
 The term “hydro” means water and the term “static” means non-changing.
 This means hydrostatic pressure is the pressure of the non-flowing water.
 However, this is also applicable to any fluid, including gasses.